 Found: Derbyshire, England

 Blue John is a remarkably beautiful natural wonder that is only found in a handful of caverns near the village of Castleton in Derbyshire.
-The unusual name is believed to have derived from the French ‘bleu-jaune’ which means ‘blue-yellow’, which aptly describes the colours of the banding within the gem, although often the full rainbow of colours on display will include blue, yellow, purple and white.
+The unusual name is believed to have derived from the French ‘bleu-jaune’ which means ‘blue-yellow’, which aptly describes the colors of the banding within the gem, although often the full rainbow of colors on display will include blue, yellow, purple and white.